MrPoudel/cmake-example/README.md

 1. How to use cmake to build the C/C++ projects
 2. How to write unit tests using the framework provided by the cmake (CTest)
 3. How to integrate the project to the Travis CI
+4. How to integrate the SonarCloud for static analysis of the code ...